-When you have both personal and business credit cards, it can be easy to pull out the wrong card for purchases.
+When you have both a personal credit card and a business credit card, it can be easy to pull out the wrong one for purchases.
 If you use your personal account for business transactions, you’ll then have to go through your transactions one by one at tax time to make sure all your business expenses are included.
-This can be a tedious process.
-To avoid this, add a bright sticker to your business card or nickname it differently for payWave so you get the right card out.

-To get a true reflection of your business cash flow, you want to pay your business credit card balance or monthly repayment from your business transaction account.
-Even if this means that you first transfer the money from your personal transaction account into your business transaction account.
-This ensures a total picture of your business finances, so when you do a cash flow report on your business, you get an accurate assessment of your performance.
-Many financial institutions have loan selector tools or calculators to help you see what is best for you and your needs.
+To get a true reflection of your business cash flow, you may want to pay your business credit card balance or monthly repayment from your business transaction account – even if this means that you first transfer the money from your personal transaction account into your business transaction account.

 If you use your business credit card in the right way, at the right time, you could save yourself a lot of hassle at tax time and make things easier for your accountant.